CrystalSommer24/ELK-Stack-Project/README.md

 To edit the metricbeat-config.yml file run:

    `nano /etc/ansible metricbeat-config.yml`
-- Use Ctrl + w to move to line #62 then replace the IP address with your ELK machines IP
+- Use Ctrl + w to move to line #62
+- Replace the IP address shown with your ELK machines IP
 - Move to line #94 and insert your ELK IP address there as well

 To run the playbook use: